sanne-wu/601.447_project/README.md

 If an output is not provided, it will print the results directly to console. \
 The `list_name` parameter is a formatted file where each contain contains the .fna file and its name separated by a white space.
 `kmer_size` and `bottom-k parameter` correspond to the `-t` and `-k` parameters in the wrapper above.

+### 3. consensus.py
+#### usage:
+`python3 consensus.py <tree_folder>`
+#### example usage:
+`python3 consensus.py test`

+The program produces trees from different methods such as NN, UMPGA, and MinE, then forms a Consensus between them.\
+Input is placed within `tree_folder/input/`, which is 3 similarity matrices at the different genome levels produced either by dashing or minHash. \
+ Results from each of these are output into the `tree_folder/result/` folder under their respective names.